 - Financial Restructuring: Examines multiple ways to increase value through corporate restructuring, such as mergers and acquisitions, spin-offs, carve-outs, leveraged buy-outs and bankruptcy restructurings.

-- Corporate Valuation: Offers insight into analytical frameworks and valuation techniques related to asset management, corporate finance, financial journalism, financial market regulation, research, sales, and trading via practical applications of course content.
+- Applied Equity Analysis: Offers insight into analytical frameworks and valuation techniques related to asset management, corporate finance, financial journalism, financial market regulation, research, sales, and trading via practical applications of course content.

 Graduates can complete the program with the ability to evaluate financial markets and risks, allowing them to lead organizational money matters with confident, strategic and numbers-driven decision-making.
 As such, many Smith graduates who pursue the finance specialization fill roles like financial analyst and corporate controller, eventually climbing the ladder to managerial and executive positions.
 These leadership roles may include: